 When starting to design a corporate magazine, there are a few factors to consider.
 You more than likely have a brand guide that you’ll have to adhere to.
-But you should have also thought about your goals for the magazine, and of course who you’re writing for.
+But you should have also thought about your magazine ideas, goals for the magazine, and, of course, who you’re writing for.

 Once you’ve got that down, here are our tips for designing a corporate magazine:

 - Be bold: Just because it’s a corporate magazine doesn’t mean it has to be boring.
 In fact, that’s why you should use typography and bright colors to create a visually striking cover page.
 Keep readers engaged by doing something a little different.
 View the example from LISC.

 - Get visual: Again, don’t be boring.
 Use images, illustrations, videos, and infographics to break up large blocks of text.
 This example from Helvetia Insurance is a great example of this.

 - Mix things up: Your readers are human.
 You want them to enjoy your content, right?
 Then, be sure to include more than the standard long-form articles and feature shorter, easily digestible pieces.
 Wageningen University & Research (WUR) has a lot of fun with videos and different images in this example.

 Creating a magazine for a consumer involves a slightly different approach than with a corporate magazine.
 You still want to create a visually engaging and immersive experience for your readers while also delivering high-quality content they care about.

 The only thing is you’ll be creating content for an individual, so the goal is slightly different.
 Your approach, whether it be the story you tell, your tone of voice, or your design, will likely differ from that of a corporate magazine.

 Here are our consumer magazine ideas (B2C):

 - Try a minimalist approach: Focus on clean lines, white space, and simple typography, especially if your magazine is for a specific niche, like technology or business.